jinxu9/RNAseq/README.md

 2. 1_fastqc.sh :
  Example the sequencing quality.

+3. Check you adaptor sequence before doing adaptor trimming.
-3. 2_trimming_adaptor.sh
+2_trimming_adaptor.sh
 Trimming if there is any adaptor sequencing

+trim_Trueseq2.sh
+This is for TrueSeq adaptors

 3. 3_tophap.sh
  Mapping RNAseq(trimmed if neccessary) to genome reference